Sterncat/opticspy/README.md

 #opticspy

 Opticspy is a python module for optics application.
-I want to this for a long time.
+I want this for a long time.
 One reason is I know both optics and python, so why no develop some optics tools?
 The second reason is that there is not much opensource, easy-to-use optics program module(matlab has great fuctions but do not specify to optics application).
 I want this could be developed in to a core for a future web application for optics.

 ###There are some examples opticspy module: